Marietas/surfs_up/README.md

 However, to support this decision, we have added precipitation data to the analysis.
 Data includes records for June and December from 2010 to 2017.

 Precipitation data are shown below

+From this analysis, we can highlight the following points:

+- December tends to present days with heavy rainfall.
+The max value measured in a single day for this month is 6.42 versus 4.43 in a day measured in June.
+- The precipitation average in June is 0.136 per day, while in December, this number reaches 0.217.
+- The data show that there is no rainfall over 25% of both moths.